 At the Paperless Movement, we see how our current working culture isn’t actually working for us as individuals or businesses anymore.
 Cal Newport’s recent book, A World Without Email talks about the disruption email brings to us, how this form of communication is an impediment to our productivity and efficiency.

 For those entrepreneurs who feel stuck in the day-to-day businesses operations, forever fixing issues and not creating growth, you’ll want to read SYSTEMology.
-It’s mentioned in the podcast, that it is great for those who recognize the power of systems, who want a business that runs itself, and highlights that ‘systems’ are the missing piece to grow small and medium-sized (SME) businesses to the next level.
+It’s great for those who recognize the power of systems.
+People who want a business that runs itself, and highlights that ‘systems’ are the missing piece to grow small and medium-sized (SME) businesses to the next level.

 Our lives are dynamic, our productivity needs will inevitably change too.
 If you want to keep up to date and learn how to unleash the potential of your productivity, we discuss this in immense detail in the #pplmvmt community.
 Do check out our membership for more.